Here's Our Rant About Danaher Corporation (DHR)

-Danaher Corporation (NYSE:DHR) went down by -0.36% from its latest closing price compared to the recent 1-year high of $323.42.
-The company’s stock price has collected 1.43% of gains in the last five trading sessions.
-MarketWatch.com reported 5 hours ago that Water funds attract $35 billion as drought drains reservoirs.
-A new report asks if they are worth it
+Danaher Corporation (NYSE:DHR) went up by 1.06% from its latest closing price compared to the recent 1-year high of $329.47.
+The company’s stock price has collected 2.54% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that SCIEX Presents Industry First Multi-Capillary System for CE-SDS, the BioPhase 8800 System

 Is It Worth Investing in Danaher Corporation (NYSE :DHR) Right Now?